- Student Enrollment

 Erie High School is an Advanced Placement/Honors Focus School with an Engineering and Aerospace Academy.
 These rigorous academic programs provide students at Erie High School the opportunity to conduct collegiate level work, earn college credits and forge potential career networking opportunities, all of which prepare students to be college and career ready.
 Because of the rigorous opportunities provided to our students, Erie High School was chosen by the College Board to host one of the first AP Capstone programs in the State.
 Students at Erie High School take achievement to the next level in the classroom AND in the athletic arena.

 As a part of the St. Vrain Valley School District, Erie was opened in the fall of 2005 when Erie Middle/Senior was split into two separate schools.
 We started the 05-06 school year with approximately 400 students grades 9-12 and currently have over 1000 students.
-The campus is set on 61 acres with a gorgeous view of the Front Range, an outstanding sporting facility and an auditorium that will seat 600 people.
+The campus is set on 61 acres with a gorgeous view of the Front Range, an outstanding sporting facility and an auditorium that seats 600 people.
 Erie High School is a hub for our area hosting activities and events of all types for members of our community and beyond.
 Erie has an outstanding high school staff that is dedicated to students and learning.

 Erie’s mission statement: “To educate every student in a respectful and caring environment that celebrates success and honors every individual.